littleKyrie/FEM-Simulation-System/README.md

-# GAMES103-HW3
+# FEM Simulation System
 ## Introduction
-In this case, we will see a green house falling to the ground.
+In this case, we will see a green house falling to the ground and being bounced off.

+The task is based on Unity.

 ## Dynamics
 We can choose to use the simple linear finite element methods or fem based on svd decomposision to acheive the effects.